What is a private house sale?

 If you have a mortgage on the property, your lender may require you to instruct a solicitor to redeem the mortgage.
 The buyer’s solicitors may also require a solicitor to ensure that the legal formalities of redemption are completed and that the legal mortgage charge is removed from the property on completion.

-If you have agreed to sell your property, privately or otherwise, and wish to instruct us to act on your behalf, please call us on 01925 263273 to obtain a quote.
+If you have agreed to sell your property, privately or otherwise, and wish to instruct us to act on your behalf, please contact us to obtain a quote.

 This article is for general information only and does not constitute specific advice.
 You should not rely on the information in this article.
 Fiona Bruce Solicitors recommends that you seek our specific advice if you wish to rely on the any part of this article.
 Whilst Fiona Bruce Solicitors makes every effort to ensure that the article is accurate, Fiona Bruce Solicitors excludes all liability for claim, loss, demands or damages of any kind whatsoever (whether such claims, loss, demands or damages were foreseeable, known or otherwise) arising out of or in connection with the use of this article or any other information contained on this website.
 Any information provided only applies to England and Wales.